A BRIEF HISTORY OF PLYMOUTH, DEVON, ENGLAND

 During the Second World War Plymouth was a prime target for bombing because of the dockyard.
-There were 59 bombing raids on Plymouth.
-The city centre was devastated and 1,174 civilians were killed.
-Furthermore 3,754 houses were destroyed and more than 8,000 were seriously damaged.
-After the war the city faced a severe shortage of housing.
+There were 59 bombing raids.
+The city center was devastated and 1,174 civilians were killed.
+Furthermore, 3,754 houses were destroyed and more than 8,000 were seriously damaged.
+After the war, the city faced a severe shortage of housing.
 Added to this was the need to demolish slums and replace them with better houses or flats.

 In 1951 the boundaries of Plymouth were extended to include Roborough and Tamerton.
-In 1967 they were extended again to include Plymton and Plymstock.
-Parts of the shopping centre were rebuilt in 1951-56.
-In 1971 Drakes Circus was rebuilt and pedestrianised.
+In 1967 they were extended again to include Plympton and Plymstock.
+Parts of the shopping center were rebuilt in 1951-56.
+In 1971 Drakes Circus was rebuilt and pedestrianized.

 PLYMOUTH IN THE 21st CENTURY